• Facebook

 • Beat in the eggs one at a time, then sieve the flour and baking powder into the mixture, gently folding in until just combined.

-• Stir in the milk, oil and vanilla extract (plus the lemon zest if using).
+• Stir in the milk, oil and vanilla extract.

 • Line your cupcake pan with 12 cupcake cases and divide the batter evenly between them (each case should be no more than ⅔ full).